sapnaverma085/SapnaVerma_Task/README.md

 # SapnaVerma_Task
 A Node.js and Express.js-based Teacher Management System for adding, updating, and deleting teacher records with JSON file storage and real-time UI updates.
-Certainly!
-Below is a simple README.md for your project:

----

 # Teacher Management System